-Providing funding support, through the \$1 billion Smart Traffic Fund, to local institutions and enterprises for conducting research and application of technology to enhance commuting convenience and efficiency of road network or space, and improve driving safety.
-Issuing toll tags to vehicle owners, in order to facilitate the gradual roll-out of the Free Flow Tolling System (known as "HKeToll") at the Tsing Sha Control Area and all government-tolled tunnels within 2023 for more efficient and convenient payment.

-- Seven automated parking systems (aps) projects taken forward, with the aps projects in Tsuen Wan and Pak Shek Kok commissioned in November 2021 in December 2022 respectively. - > two of which in Tsuen Wan and commissioned in November 2021, - Install by phases new on-street parking meters to support multiple payment means and provide real-time parking vacancy information.
-About 12,000 new meters will be in full operation by mid-2022; - "HKeMobility" mobile app continues to provide real-time information on traffic, as well as vacant spaces in car parks. - Promote "Walk in HK" with a view to creating a pedestrian-friendly environment, thereby encouraging people to walk more. - Pedestrian facilities in various districts such as Admiralty, Wan Chai North, Kowloon Bay and Kwun Tong business areas are being improved and beautified with greening.
+- Providing funding support, through the \$1 billion Smart Traffic Fund, to local institutions and enterprises for conducting research and application of technology to enhance commuting convenience and efficiency of road network or space, and improve driving safety.
+As at end-March 2023, 36 projects have been approved by the Management Committee on Smart Traffic Fund, involving a total funding of around \$203 million. - Issuing vehicle tags to vehicle owners, in order to facilitate the gradual roll-out of the HKeToll, a freeflow tolling service, at the Tsing Sha Control Area and all government-tolled tunnels within 2023 for more efficient and convenient payment. - Actively implementing a number of automated parking system (APS) projects in suitable short-term tenancy car parks and public works projects.
+The short-term tenancy projects in Tsuen Wan and Pak Shek Kok were commissioned in November 2021 and December 2022 respectively, while the site for the short-term tenancy project in Sham Shui Po was granted in February 2023.
+The Government is inviting tenders for the project in Yau Ma Tei under short-term tenancy. - The replacement of about 9,800 roadside parking meters by new ones has been completed to replace the old Octopus card-operated parking meters. - "HKeMobility" mobile app continues to provide real-time information on traffic, as well as vacant spaces in car parks. - Promote "Walk in HK" with a view to creating a pedestrian-friendly environment, thereby encouraging people to walk more. - Pedestrian facilities in various districts such as Admiralty, Wan Chai North, Kowloon Bay and Kwun Tong business areas are being improved and beautified with greening.